devsoc-unsw/notangles/auto_server/README.md

 ## Running

-Run `python3 server.py` to start the autotimetabling server locally.
+Run `SENTRY_INGEST_AUTO_SERVER='' SENTRY_TRACE_RATE_AUTO_SERVER=0 python3 server.py` to start the autotimetabling server locally.

+The `SENTRY_INGEST_AUTO_SERVER` environment variable is the ingest URL for the Sentry SDK to know where to send the monitored data.

+The `SENTRY_TRACE_RATE_AUTO_SERVER` environment variable is the percentage of transactions monitored and sent.

+The real values of these environment variables are only required when the app is deployed.

 ## Tech Stack